inventivo/add-svg-support-for-media-uploader-inventivo/readme.md

 # Add SVG Support for Media Uploader | inventivo

-Add the missing Scroll to top.
+Add the missing .svg support to the WordPress uploader.
 Visit our Website in order to find more WordPress plugins.

 Visit <a href="https://www.inventivo.de/seo-muenster"> www.inventivo.de</a> in order to get more free WordPress plugins.